 - Jobs complex enough to require written instructions.

-Once EHS receives the form you will be notified of enrollment in the course.
-The course will show up in your UCCS blackboard account - please allow 48 hours for this to occur.
+Once EHS receives the form you will be notified how to enroll in the course.
 After you review the course material you will need to complete the online quiz.
-Upon successful completion of the quiz (70% or higher), you will receive a certificate.
-That certificate should be provided to your supervisor (digital copies are fine).
+Upon successful completion of the quiz (70% or higher), you will need to screen shot your score and provide a copy to your supervisor (digital copies are fine).

-If you have any questions or if you do not have a UCCS blackboard account, please contact Cindy Norton x 3212 email@example.com
+If you have any questions or if you do not have a UCCS Canvas account, please contact Cindy Norton x 3212 email@example.com

 If you have any questions contact Cindy Norton x3212 firstname.lastname@example.org